Frugal Living Friday: Giving Tuesday and the Heart of Generosity

 Hello, friends!
 One of the most rewarding parts of homesteading is sustainable gardening and gathering fresh produce for your family.
 But wouldn’t it be amazing if you could do that all year long?
 With a bit of planning and the right techniques, it’s entirely possible to enjoy harvests in every season—yes, even in the middle of winter!

 In today’s post, we’ll talk about choosing the right crops, staggering your planting schedule, and using season extension techniques to keep the harvest coming no matter the time of year.
-Whether you’re new to gardening or looking to maximize your growing potential, these tips will help you make the most of every season.
+Whether you’re new to sustainable gardening or looking to maximize your growing potential, these tips will help you make the most of every season.

 The first step in planning a year-round garden is understanding your growing zone.
 Your growing zone (or hardiness zone) helps determine which plants will thrive in your area and what your frost dates are.
 Knowing this information will help you plan when to plant each crop and how long your growing season is.